 Set up a work station with three shallow dishes: place flour in the first, beaten egg in the second, and panko breadcrumbs in the last dish.
 Be sure to add a touch of salt and black pepper to the flour, which helps to add flavor to the ebi fry.

 Then, dip the flour coated shrimp in the egg wash.

 Finally, place the shrimp in the panko dish and make sure that the shrimp is coated completely with panko bread crumbs.

-Fry breaded shrimp until brown, turning over once, and then let the shrimp drain.
-Let the shrimp rest for a moment.
+Fry breaded shrimp until brown, turning over once, before moving shrimp to paper towel-covered plate to drain.

 Place ebi fry on a plate along with some tartar sauce on the side and finely shredded cabbage.
 Serve immediately.